PCI: Rare Double-Digit Yields From An Elite Fund

 Assets and Debt

 When others were selling MBS at fire-sale prices, PCI held on and even bought more.
 A comparison of their holdings reports reveals that they went from $3.7 billion in unpaid balance in December to $3.8 billion unpaid balance in March.
-What changed dramatically was the valuation of those holdings, despite increasing their unpaid balance by over $100 million, the value of these holdings declined from $3.1 billion to $2.7 billion- nearly $400 million.
+What changed dramatically was the valuation of those holdings, despite increasing their unpaid balance by over $100 million, the value of these holdings declined from $3.1 billion to $2.7 billion - nearly $400 million.

 That decline in value is the largest headwind to PCI's NAV as mortgages are PCI's largest exposure.